-Zoning districts have uses specified as permitted by right, special uses, conditional zoning, and uses permitted with supplemental regulations.
+Zoning districts have uses specified as permitted by right, special uses, and uses permitted with supplemental regulations.
 Detailed use tables are provided in Section 6.5 showing the uses allowed in each district.
 The following describes the processes of each of the categories that the uses are subject to:

 - Permitted by Right: Administrative review and approval subject to district provisions and other applicable requirements only. - Permitted with Supplemental Regulations: Administrative review and approval subject to district provisions, other applicable requirements, and supplemental regulations outlined in Article 7. - Special Uses: Town Council review and approval of Special Use Permit subject to district provisions, other applicable requirements, and conditions of approval as specified in Section 4.9.
-Some Special Uses may also be subject to supplemental regulations outlined in Article 7. - Conditional Zoning: Planning Board review and Town Council review and approval of a conditional rezoning in accordance with Section 4.6.
-Some conditional uses. may also be subject to supplemental regulations outlined in Article 7.

-• Uses Not Permitted: Uses not marked with a P, PS, S, CZ, CZS, or SS are not permitted.
+Some Special Uses may also be subject to supplemental regulations outlined in Article 7. - Uses Not Permitted: Uses not marked with a P, PS, S, or SS are not permitted.